Skip to content

 • Leave the feedpoint area cleanly; get distance before you turn.

-• If the OCF is near the house, avoid running alongside gutters/siding/wiring unless Common-mode & Stray return RF current is well-controlled.
+• If the OCF is near the house, avoid running alongside gutters, siding, or wiring unless common-mode / stray return RF current is well-controlled.

-With OCFs, changing coax length can change how Common-mode & Stray return RF current behaves, so SWR might shift when you add/remove coax.
+With OCFs, changing coax length can change how common-mode / stray return RF current behaves, so SWR may shift when you add or remove coax.
 That leads to folklore about “the right coax length.”

-EFHW antennas are intentionally unbalanced.
-They can work extremely well on HF, but their feed system needs a return path.
-If you don’t provide one, the feedline shield and nearby structures often become it via Common-mode & Stray return RF current.
+EFHW antennas are intentionally end-fed.
+They can work extremely well on HF, but their feed system still needs a return path.
+If you do not provide one, the feedline shield and nearby structures often become it via common-mode / stray return RF current.

-• Add a dedicated counterpoise or radial system at the transformer/feedpoint ground.
+• Add a dedicated counterpoise or radial system at the transformer/feedpoint reference side.

-• Use a common-mode choke right at (or very near) the transformer output to keep Common-mode & Stray return RF current off the coax.
+• Use a common-mode choke right at or very near the transformer output to keep common-mode / stray return RF current off the long coax run.

 • Optional second choke at the shack entrance.